-In the first weeks after your augmentation, the skin over your breasts may feel tight as it adjusts to your new breast size.
-After your stitches are removed and your incision has healed, your doctor may tell you to massage your incision site(s) with a gel, cream or lotion to keep the skin from drying out; this may make you more comfortable as well.
+In the weeks after your augmentation, the skin over your breasts may feel tight as it adjusts to your new breast size.
+After your stitches are removed, your doctor may tell you to massage your incision site(s) with a cream or lotion to keep the skin from drying out; this may make you more comfortable as well.
 Use the product(s) he or she recommends.